SaaS Board Deck Template, Tips, and How to Prepare Your Own

 The 15-minute version of board deck prep hinges on your ability to draw financial insights straight from your most critical business systems.
 And Mosaic integrates with your ERP, CRM, HRIS, and billing systems to provide that real-time visibility.

-That way, when a board member asks second- and third-level questions about a specific metric or forecast, you don’t have to spend hours or days reworking models and spreadsheets before the board meeting.
+That way, when a board member asks second- and third-level questions about a specific metric or forecast, you don’t have to spend hours or days reworking models, graphs, and spreadsheets before the board meeting.
 Instead, you can look at flexible cuts of data and get precise answers with a few clicks.
 And that can make all the difference between a passable board meeting and a great one.

 Want to put yourself in the best position to crush your next board meeting?
 Download the SaaS board deck template to make sure you have everything you need to tell your story and impress your investors.